Phoenix metro

 - Glendale and West Valley — established suburban housing with mixed flat and pitched roof systems.
 Common job: foam-roof or TPO replacement on flat sections plus pitched-roof tile underlayment work.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match Phoenix homeowners
+How we connect Phoenix homeowners

 Network contractors in the Phoenix metro carry Arizona Registrar of Contractors (ROC) licensing under the K-42 (residential roofing) classification, one-million-dollar-or-higher general liability coverage, current workers' comp, and a 4.0+ aggregated review-score floor.
 For tile underlayment lift-and-relay we route only to crews with documented tile-specific experience — tile is a different trade from asphalt and the failure modes differ.
 For foam-roof and TPO work we additionally verify membrane-specific install experience.